-COMM 300 Communication Theory: Models and Messages

-An overview of communication theories-the ethnography of communication, classical and modern rhetorical theory, and theories of how we make meaning, drawn from social psychology.
-Each class may also choose a set of applications for these theories appropriate to student interests-applications in cross-cultural communication, mass media, professional/organizational communication, etc. Prerequisites: EN 111+112 and six credits of additional courses listed in the Communications Minor.
+COMM 300 Communication Theory: Models and Messages 3 credits Fall- Even Years An overview of communication theories-the ethnography of communication, classical and modern rhetorical theory, and theories of how we make meaning, drawn from social psychology.
+Each class may also choose a set of applications for these theories appropriate to student interestsapplications in cross-cultural communication, mass media, professional/organizational communication, etc. Prerequisites: EN 121+122 and 2 courses listed in the Communications Minor.